Stanford Human Rights Center Fellowship

 Requirements for Sponsoring Organization

-Strong preference will be given to applicants sponsored by an organization, or organizations related through a single project, in the developing world.
+Strong preference will be given to applicants sponsored by an organization, or organizations related through a single project, in the developing world, or to applicants sponsored by a supranational human rights body whose work is carried out in the developing world.
 Application placements with organizations in Australia, Canada, Japan, New Zealand, United States, Western Europe and other similar countries are discouraged.
 For LL.M. and J.S.M. applicants, preference will be given to projects outside the region or sub-region of the candidate’s home country.

-The organization must be engaged in human rights activism, which includes human rights education, monitoring, reporting, litigation, grassroots mobilization, or advocacy.
+The organization must be either an established supranational human rights body or must be an NGO engaged in human rights activism, which includes human rights education, monitoring, reporting, litigation, grassroots mobilization, or advocacy.
 NGOs that qualify might be involved in human rights work in general or in specific areas such as women’s rights, children’s rights, labor rights, or refugees.
 The fellowship is not intended to support research within an NGO that is removed from human rights activism.
 Qualifying NGOs may also include organizations pursuing a rights-based approach to advocacy in interdisciplinary directions, such as economic development, humanitarian relief, health or environmental justice.

 The Center will consider proposals that link NGOs in the developing world with NGOs in developed countries, as long as the focus of the work and the bulk of the time will be spent in the developing country.
 The Center may, in special circumstances, accept a proposal for work within a governmental or intergovernmental human rights organization.